Amalan-ConStat/PresidentialElection/Year1994/Election1994.md

     ##                   ColNames    V1
     ## 1: Mr. Hudson Samarasinghe 58888

+### Batticaloa district

-The real tally for Batticaloa district is 5030 but mis calculated as 5028.
+The real tally for Batticaloa district is 5030 but miscalculated as 5028.
 So the Final Count for Mr. Hudson Samarasinghe is 58888.

 ![](Fig41.JPG)

-### Batticaloa district

 ``` r
 ElecFinal1994<-subset(Election1994,Electorate!="Final District Results"